The Universe

 Is Evolution falsifiable?

 This book makes much out of the concept of falsifiability.
-So the question arises whether the theory of evolution can be falsified.It turns out that it can.
-All it would take to falsify evolution is to find any fossil that does not fit into the tree of life.
-As John Burdon Sanderson Haldane observed: Any fossil rabbits in the Precambrian would immediately disprove evolution.
-So far, we have never found any fossil that would break the principle.
+So the question arises whether the theory of Evolution can be falsified.It turns out that it can.
+All it would take to falsify Evolution is to find any fossil that does not fit into the Tree of Life.
+As British-born scientist John Burdon Sanderson Haldane observed, fossil rabbits in the Precambrian would disprove Evolution139.
+So far, however, we have never found a fossil that would break the principle of Evolution.

-The theory of evolution also says that gene mutations are passed on through the generations of species.
-This means that any of the following would prove the theory of evolution wrong 29:
+The theory of Evolution also says that gene mutations are passed on through the generations of species.
+This means that any of the following would prove the theory of Evolution wrong140:

 - If it could be shown that organisms with identical DNA have different genetic traits.